sparkflows/sparkflows-docs/docs/aws/s3-browser.rst

    :alt: awscli
    :align: center

-- Click on AWS s3 then we will get File accessable to it.
+- Click on AWS s3 then we will get File available in it.

 .. figure:: ../_assets/tutorials/awscli/AWS4.PNG
    :alt: awscli